This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Where to Eat in Tangier

-Eat at Anna a Paulo a cozy Italian restaurant in the new town.
-The food is excellent, with a number of dishes having a Moroccan fusion feel and the wine list extensive.
+Eat at Anna a Paulo a cozy Italian restaurant in the city center.
+The food is excellent, with many dishes having a Moroccan fusion feel and there is an extensive wine list.
 Expect to pay close to European prices for dinner and drinks.

 Should You Take a Day Trip to Tangier?